Inductive and Coinductive Topological Generation with Church's thesis and the Axiom of Choice: Introduction

-The foundation \mf\ turned out to be not only constructive but also predicative in the strict sense of Feferman as first shown in \cite{ms16}.
-Moreover, in \cite{IMMS} it was shown the intensional level \mtt\ is consistent with the axiom of choice $\ac$ and the formal Church's thesis $\ct$, expressed as follows: $\ac$ states that from any total relation we can extract a type-theoretic function
+Only recently, in~\cite{IMMS}, it was shown that the intensional level \mtt\ of \mf\ is consistent with the axiom of choice $\ac$ and the formal Church's thesis $\ct$, expressed as follows: $\ac$ states that from any total relation we can extract a type-theoretic function

-with $A$ and $B$ generic collections and $R(x,y)$ any relation, while $\ct$ (see also ~\cite{DT88}) states that from any total relation on natural numbers we can extract a (code of a) recursive function by using the Kleene predicate $T$ and the extracting function $U$
+with $A$ and $B$ generic collections and $R(x,y)$ any relation, while $\ct$ (see also~\cite{DT88}) states that from any total relation on natural numbers we can extract a (code of a) recursive function by using the Kleene predicate $T$ and the extracting function $U$